 Specifications.

 Credits Admission Requirements

-High School Only And/or 1-5 Transferrable College Credits Transcripts (Required) Secondary (high school) transcript, documenting no less than 75% of the coursework needed for degree completion, with an unweighted grade point average (GPA) of 3.00 or above.
+High School Only And/or 1-5 Transferrable College Credits Transcripts (Required) 1.
+Secondary (high school) transcript, documenting no less than 75% of the coursework needed for degree completion, with an unweighted grade point average (GPA) of 3.00 or above.
 Degree-bearing transcript must be submitted when conferred.
 If final transcript negatively impacts admissibility, acceptance status may be rescinded or modified to include specifications.
-Degree-bearing, secondary (high school) transcript: An unweighted GPA of 3.00 or above Home school transcripts from a state that recognizes home schooling as a valid secondary school option.
-Students who reside in a state without home schooling as a valid secondary school option will be Accepted with Specifications.
-General Education Development (GED) and transcripts of all credit-bearing course work: 2014 Series and later: Cumulative score of 680 or above 2002 Series and prior: Cumulative score of 258 or above High School Equivalency Test (HiSET): Traditional and Nontraditional campus: Cumulative score of 80 or above; and transcripts of all credit-bearing course work State Equivalency Diploma: Traditional and Nontraditional campus: Students will be Accepted with Specifications.
+2. Degree-bearing, secondary (high school) transcript: An unweighted GPA of 3.00 or above • Home school transcripts from a state that recognizes home schooling as a valid secondary school option. • Students who reside in a state without home schooling as a valid secondary school option will be Accepted with Specifications.
+3. General Education Development (GED) and transcripts of all credit-bearing course work: • 2014 Series and later: Cumulative score of 680 or above • 2002-2013 Series: Cumulative score of 3000 or above • 2002 Series and prior: Cumulative score of 258 or above 4.
+High School Equivalency Test (HiSET): • Traditional and Nontraditional campus: Cumulative score of 80 or above; and transcripts of all credit-bearing course work 5.
+State Equivalency Diploma: • Traditional and Nontraditional campus: Students will be Accepted with Specifications.